 Here I am looking rather disgruntled, at my very first job in 1972 — as a reporter for the Battlefords Advertiser-Post in North Battleford, Saskatchewan.
 Note the fancy new electric typewriter on my desk.

 A few years later, I moved on to the Western Producer in Saskatoon as a farm reporter.
 Many a compelling article about bull sales and grain prices were hammered out on my typewriter there!
-You can just see the corner of it on the lower left.
+You can see it on the lower left.

 It wasn’t until 1980, when I was working at the Red Deer Advocate, that computers arrived — and the rest is history.
 (One legacy of my typewriter days is that I STILL bang the keys on my computer keyboard with great energy, since we had to strike the typewriter keys hard!)